Sourav0211/qr-generator-react/README.md

 bash
 Copy code
+go to /src
+start the server.js file
 node server.js
-The server should now be running at http://localhost:3000.
+The server should now be serving react app on th http://localhost:4000/.

-Start the React app:

-bash
-Copy code
-npm start
-The React app should open in your default web browser at http://localhost:3001.

 Use the app to generate QR codes: